 We then turn our attention to the use of LoRaWAN for IoT device connectivity.
 We are particularly interested in the deployment of a full private LoRaWAN network to support a vertical farm, and since low cost is a prime concern, we aim to do so with minimal equipment.
-Thus, we experiment with an all-in-one setup, where the components of the LoRaWAN stack are co-located with the LoRaWAN gateway and are executed on top of the same edge device, which also hosts the SM and the Controller.
+Thus, we experiment with an allin-one setup, where the components of the LoRa-WAN stack are colocated with the LoRaWAN gateway and are executed on top of the same edge device, which also hosts the SM and the controller.
 Our testbed setup includes a Libelium Smart Water end device, with a Microchip RN2483 LoRa radio module on an ATmega1281 MCU.
-Regarding the gateway, we attached a Dragino PG1301 LoRaWAN concentrator with a Semtech SX1301 baseband unit and SX1257 RF front-end on the RPi which also hosts the ChirpStack LoRaWAN stack.
+Regarding the gateway, we attached a Dragino PG1301 LoRaWAN concentrator with a Semtech SX1301 baseband unit and SX1257 RF front-end on the RPi, which also hosts the ChirpStack LoRaWAN stack.
 In the experiments that follow, each transmission carries a 4-byte payload.
 The spreading factor was set to 7 and the uplink channel bandwidth was 125 KHz, operating at the EU 863-870 MHz frequency band.

+Latency

-Latency We first measure the round trip time of a sensor reading from the IoT device to the ChirpStack network stack and back.
-This communication is internal to the SM: when the AS receives a reading, it pushes it to the internal HTTP endpoint of the SM, which then publishes it to the Controller.
+We first measure the round trip time of a sensor reading from the IoT device to the ChirpStack network stack and back.
+This communication is internal to the SM: when the AS receives a reading, it pushes it to the internal HTTP endpoint of the SM, which then publishes it to the controller.

-We measure the time to (i) sense a temperature value, (ii) transmit a frame over LoRaWAN, and (iii) receive a response (acknowledgement and/or queued downlink frame).
-Transmitting also involves powering on the LoRaWAN radio and configuring it with the authentication state (i.e., the following session parameters: device address, network session key, application session key) established when the device joins the network using over-the-air-activation (OTAA).
-In this process, which takes \sim 7.84 s on average (Figure 3), the call to transmit the frame and receive the downlink data accounts for 2.5 s.
+We measure the time to perform the following:

+- 1) sense a temperature value;

+- 2) transmit a frame over LoRaWAN;

+- receive a response (acknowledgement and/or queued downlink frame).

+Transmitting also involves powering on the LoRa-WAN radio and configuring it with the authentication state (i.e., the following session parameters: device address, network session key, application session key) established when the device joins the network using over-the-air-activation.
+In this process, which takes \sim 7.84 s on average (see Figure 3), the call to transmit the frame and receive the downlink data accounts for 2.5 s.
 It is interesting to see that the 2 s receive window that opens after a LoRaWAN transmission is manifested in this value.

-Figure 3 (bottom) shows that the majority of the time (48%) is spent to power on the LoRaWAN radio module and re-configure it with the parameters set up when the device joined the network, followed by the actual transmission of data at 33%.
-Powering on/off the radio module before/after each transmission and having to reconfigure session parameters each time is optional, but is applied to save on energy consumption.
-There is a non-negligible amount of time spent in sleep() calls after each command sent from the host MCU to the radio module.
-This takes place over a UART hardware interface and the sleep guards are in place to ensure that commands execute properly.
-This is specific to the hardware and software of our testbed.
+Figure 3 (bottom) shows that the majority of the time (48%) is spent to power on the LoRaWAN radio module and reconfigure it with the parameters set up when the device joined the network, followed by the actual transmission of data at 33%.
+Powering ON/OFF the radio module before/after each transmission and having to reconfigure session parameters each time is optional, but is applied to save on energy consumption.
+There is a nonnegligible amount of time spent in sleep() calls after each command sent from the host MCU to the radio module.

-Figure 3: Top: Total latency to communicate a sensor reading over LoRaWAN, from sensing to receiving a confirmation.
+FIGURE 3.
+Top: Total latency to communicate a sensor reading over LoRaWAN, from sensing to receiving a confirmation.
 The median and mean are shown with a line and circle point, respectively.
 Minimum, maximum, first and third quartile values are shown.
 Bottom: Breakdown of the total latency.
-After powering on the LoRaWAN module, configuration refers to setting session parameters which were derived when the device joined the network.
+After powering on the LoRaWAN module, configuration refers to setting session parameters, which were derived when the device joined the network.